Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/SEIM-HW1/Submission file.md

 > Answer: The speed was back to the usual of >100 mb/s by 23:30 - 2/23/2020, which translates to approximately 9 hours

 Submit a screen shot of your report and the answer to the questions above.
+> the screen shots are in the folder SEIM-HW1

 ### Step 2: Are We Vulnerable?